unixpackage/unixpackage/CONTRIBUTING.rst

 * The ability to detect versions of libraries or other installed software irrespective of what package manager was used to install them, or even if a package manager was used at all (e.g. using ldconfig).

 * Version handling - the ability to specify which versions of software to install or check for (e.g. calling "firefox -V" and verifying the output)

+* Detect if there is a package installed which has an update.